haqpl/haqpl.github.io/_posts/2019-03-26-Automation-of-knoxss-entension-using-Selenium-and-Python.md

 author: Maciej Piechota
 ---

 I like to automate some boring stuff I do every day using Python.
-That's why I decided to write a few lines of code and give a life to semi-automatic XSS scanner of my choice which is KNOXSS.
+That's why I decided to write a few lines of code and give life to semi-automatic XSS scanner of my choice which is KNOXSS.
 KNOXSS comes to you as an extension.
 The author recommends using Gecko based browsers so I chose Firefox in developer edition because it allows you to load extensions using Web driver - Selenium.

 ## The problem: